vineethkumarv/sv-wiki/Control-Flow.md

 **Example**
 **without else**

 Sequentially all the conditional expressions will be checked.
-The compiler will execute the set of statements which has valid condition expression.
+The compiler will execute the set of statements that has valid condition expression.
 **Example**  -
- Below example has three variables a,b and c.
+ The below example has three variables a,b and c.
 The value assigned to them is 10,12 and 13. the compiler will check the conditional expression one after the other.
 Here the second conditional expression is true or valid.
 The output will be the set of statements inside the else if block.

 **Code Snippet**